anushka-pradhan/political-sentiment-classifier/README.md

-# 🏛️ Political Sentiment Analysis on Social MEdia
+# 🏛️ Political Sentiment Analysis on Social Media

 A comparative study of machine learning and deep learning approaches for analyzing political sentiment across social media platforms.